WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ### Judicial Approval: The Untimed Stage
 **Mandatory gatekeeping.** HMCTS guidance and EX107 require transcripts be **approved by the presiding judge** before release to ensure accuracy and anonymity compliance, especially in private hearings [EX107 Part E; HMCTS Guidance Aug 2025].
 The approved version is final; no mechanism exists to view judicial edits (e.g., track changes), creating opacity in how accuracy is ensured and potentially concealing interpretive influences on the record.

+**No mandatory track record exists for changes (e.g., "track changes" log of edits by judges or parties), meaning users cannot verify what was altered from the draft—further compounding transparency deficits.**

 **The untimed void.** No rule, form, or guidance specifies:
 - How long judges have to approve transcripts
 - What triggers approval